Requirements for the Major and Minor in Applied Math and Statistics (AMS)

 Acceptance into the Applied Mathematics and Statistics Major

 Qualified freshman and transfer students who have indicated their interest in the major on their applications are accepted directly into the major upon admission to the University.
-Students who did not apply for the major and those who were not accepted into the major when they entered the University may apply directly to the Department only after completion of AMS 161 or MAT 132 or MAT 142 or MAT 127; AMS 210 or MAT 211; and CSE 110 or CSE 114 or CSE 130 or ESG 111.
+Students who did not apply for the major and those who were not accepted into the major when they entered the University may apply directly to the Department only after completion of AMS 161 or MAT 132 or MAT 142 or MAT 127; AMS 210 or MAT 211 or AMS 261 or MAT 203 or MAT 205 with a GPA of 2.5 or better in these courses.

 Requirements for the Major